SEO Reseller Programs: A Starter Guide for Agencies

 The complexity graph of SEO follows the complexity graph of Google's algorithm.
 Back when Google still relied on anchor text and backlinks to determine rankings, you could do "SEO" by stuffing your page with keywords and buying some backlinks.

-This is not even accounting for Google's ever-changing algorithm changes, rich snippets, and the ever-looming threat of disruption via AI (think chatbots and Google Now).
+This is not even accounting for Google's ever-changing algorithm changes, rich snippets, and the growing impact of voice search too!